Updated: Dec 13, 2020

 One of those three things definitely happened.

-The mansplaining was, for the most part, devoid of malicious intent, meaning the men didn’t even -realize- they were coming off as overbearing and insulting.
+The mansplaining was, for the most part, entirely innocent, meaning the men didn’t even -realize- they were coming off as overbearing and insulting.
 They most likely saw themselves as being “helpful”.
 I experienced this week after week and took it upon myself to spark some conversations with the instructor regarding the female perspective.
 I gently explained that while I was able to deflect, ignore, and in one instance, outright state that those with penises in the room were pretty lucky I was a chill lady, some women could find it offensive and perhaps it would even push them from the sport.
 It prompted a discussion over how to cultivate a culture that discouraged the behavior.
 I am happy to say that over time, the environment shifted through careful crafting of the student experience by teachers as well as more women being involved and visible.

 Mansplaining aside, I will say that most people I have encountered in the HEMA community (and this is just me, not meant to represent all experiences) do not sexualize the fact that women are sword fighters.
 For me, all of that has come from the outside world.
 Questions like the opener of this blog are usually accompanied by smug grins and just plain weird vibes.
 I was once told that a dude would join us for sword fighting at an event if “I get to fight her”.
 Cue bro pose and horrible “Hey, babe” look.
 I have never had an exchange like that with my male HEMA counterparts.
-There is no undertone of “hur hur hawt” and all hugs post-fight have been professional kind gestures.
+There is no undertone of “hur hur hawt” and all hugs post fight have been professional kind gestures.
 So it feels like the issues I’ve come across are varied with intra-HEMA vs inter-HEMA complexities.

 Popular culture has absolutely played a role in over sexualizing the female fighter.
 We’ve all seen various comics on the subject, but this one from EleyonArt is one of my favorites.